AiSatan/node_wrangler_octane/README.md

 If you feel like spending money to help, any donation are appreciated by this link and will literaly make our lives better: https://www.blender.org/foundation/donation-payment/

 # But I Love You!
-You can always buy me a coffee if you want, https://www.buymeacoffee.com/aisatan
+You can always buy me a coffee if you want, https://www.buymeacoffee.com/aisatan or just give me a follow https://www.instagram.com/imp_9766